Pumapunku: Description

 The Pumapunku is a terraced earthen mound faced with blocks.
 It is 167.4 m wide along its north–south axis and 116.7 m long along its east–west axis.
 On the northeast and southeast corners of the Pumapunku, it has 20 m wide projections extending 27.6 m north and south from the rectangular mound.

 The eastern edge of the Pumapunku is occupied by the Plataforma Lítica.
 This structure consists of a stone terrace 6.8 by 38.7 m in dimension.
 This terrace is paved with multiple enormous stone blocks.
 It contains the largest stone slab in the Pumapunku and Tiwanaku Site, measuring 7.8 m long, 5.2 m wide and averages 1.1 m thick.
 Based on the specific gravity of the red sandstone from which it was carved, this stone slab is estimated to weigh 131 tonnes (144 short tons).
 The remarkable aspects of the sandstone slabs, including their size and smooth surfaces have drawn comments for several centuries.

 The other stonework and facing of the Pumapunku consists of a mixture of andesite and red sandstone.
 Pumapunku's core consists of clay, while the fill under parts of its edge consists of river sand and cobbles instead of clay.
 Excavations documented "three major building epochs plus repairs and re-modeling".

-The area within the kilometer separating the Pumapunku and Kalasasaya complexes was surveyed using ground-penetrating radar, magnetometry, induced electrical conductivity, and magnetic susceptibility.
+The even older Kalasasaya complex a kilometre away shows a long period of settlement in the area.
+The area between the Pumapunku and the Kalasasaya complex a kilometre away was surveyed around 2007 using ground-penetrating radar, magnetometry, induced electrical conductivity, and magnetic susceptibility.
 The geophysical data collected from these surveys and excavations indicate the presence of numerous man-made structures in the area between the Pumapunku and Kalasasaya complexes.
 These structures include the wall foundations of buildings and compounds, water conduits, pool-like features, revetments, terraces, residential compounds, and widespread gravel pavements, all of which are buried and hidden beneath the modern ground surface.

-After the area was mapped with a drone in 2016, the results showed the site has a size of seventeen hectares of which only two hectares are unearthed.
-There are two additional platforms still underground.
+The area was mapped with a drone in 2016.
+The survey showed the site is seventeen hectares in size, of which only two hectares are unearthed.
+Two additional platforms exist underground.

 Age

-Noted by Andean specialist, W. H. Isbell, professor at Binghamton University, a radiocarbon date was obtained by Vranich from organic material from the deepest and oldest layer of mound-fill forming the Pumapunku.
+Noted by Andean specialist, W. H. Isbell, professor at Binghamton University, a radiocarbon date was obtained by Alexei Vranich from organic material from the deepest and oldest layer of mound-fill forming the Pumapunku.
 This layer was deposited during the first of three construction epochs, and dates the initial construction of the Pumapunku to AD 536–600 (1510 ±25 B.P.
 C14, calibrated date).
 Since the radiocarbon date came from the deepest and oldest layer of mound-fill under the andesite and sandstone stonework, the stonework was probably constructed sometime after AD 536–600.
 The excavation trenches of Vranich show the clay, sand, and gravel fill of the Pumapunku complex were laid directly on the sterile middle Pleistocene sediments.
 These excavation trenches also demonstrated the lack of any pre-Andean Middle Horizon cultural deposits within the area of the Tiwanaku Site adjacent to the Pumapunku complex.